Module Two – Initiating the Self-Study Process

 All standards must be addressed in the Self-Study Report.
 For those standards not aligned with a priority, one chapter is devoted to evaluating each standard.

 |Integration and Evaluation

 One working group responsible for those standards not integrated within a priority.

 ||In both cases, the Evidence Inventory is used as a tool to organize evidence by Requirements of Affiliation, as well as the Standards for Accreditation and their Criteria.

 Standards-Based Approach: This approach is best suited for institutions seeking to focus on a comprehensive review of the institution and is required of institutions seeking an initial grant of accreditation by the Commission.
 All Standards must be addressed to facilitate a comprehensive re-evaluation of the institution.

-Priorities-Based Approach: This approach is appropriate for institutions with a track record of compliance and for whom an assessment of progress on institutional priorities makes sense in their strategic planning process.
-All Standards must be addressed to facilitate a comprehensive re-evaluation of the institution.
+Priorities-Based Approach: This approach is appropriate for institutions with a track record of compliance and for whom an assessment of progress on institutional priorities makes sense in their strategic planning process; however, all Standards must be addressed to facilitate a comprehensive re-evaluation of the institution.

-- Result from broad institutional stakeholder input after considering assessment results.
+- Result from broad campus constituencies’ input after considering assessment results.

 - Relate to an institution’s mission, vision (where relevant), and the institution’s strategic goals.